vegaprotocol/specs/protocol/0050-epochs.md

 delegation-message on the chain.
 However, the delegation only becomes valid towards the next epoch, though it can be undone through undelegate.

-It is important that no action triggered on Vega needs to directly invoke the ETH smart contract through the validators; thus, all actions regarding locking and unlocking of stake are initiated by the ETH, not by Vega.

-To avoid fragmentation or spam, there is a system parameter "Minimum delegateable stake" that defines the smallest unit of (fractions of) tokens that can be used for delegation.
+To avoid fragmentation or spam, there is a system parameter "Minimum delegateable stake" that defines the smallest unit of (fractions of) tokens that can be used for delegation - see [Simple staking & delegating](./0059-simple-staking-and-delegating.md#network-parameters).

 To delegate stake, a delegator simply puts a command "delegate x stake to y" on the chain.
 It is verified at the beginning (when the command is issued and before